semgrep/semgrep-docs/docs/getting-started.md

 <details><summary>🎉Try Semgrep on known vulnerable test projects! 🎉</summary>
 <p>

-These community projects are designed to code scanners and teach security concepts.
+These community projects are designed to test code scanners and teach security concepts.
 Try cloning and scanning them to see Semgrep in action!

 ```sh
 # juice-shop, a vulnerable Node.js + Express app